riccardogiorato/riccardogiorato/README.md

 I love building stuff and exploring these fields:

 - JAMStack, Serverless
-- Development and Automation
+- Remote Work
+- Minimalism on all things
-- Virtual and Augmented Reality
+- Fitness and Health stuff
-- Photogrammetry - 3D models from photos
-- Minimalist Life and Minimalism
+- Cooking and Food made easy
+- Technology Innovations
+- Crypto Mining
 - Sci-Fi stuff and Futuristic stuff

 ### Find more about me on the Web 🌎: